billthefarmer/theme-hugo-foundation6/README.md

 * Use the `<!--more-->` tag in posts to control how much of a post is shown on summary pages

 ## Building (For Developers)
-This theme uses the [Foundation](http://foundation.zurb.com/) framework.
+This theme uses the build tools from [Foundation Zurb Template](https://github.com/zurb/foundation-zurb-template/) framework, for plain and simple css / js building.
 For building, we have three directories:
 * `/static` contains built css / js files for immediate use.
 * `/source` contains unbuilt scss / js files.
 * `/bin` contains foundation's node and bower modules.